What is an Externality?

 - Noise pollution: People living near a large airport suffer from high noise levels.

 - Passive smoking: Smoking results in negative effects not only on the health of a smoker but on the health of other people.

-- Traffic congestion: The more people use roads, the heavier the traffic congestions are.
+- Traffic congestion: The more people that use cars on roads, the heavier the traffic congestion becomes.